marc-h-lambert/RVGA/README.md

 ## Object

 This is the companion code for the paper "Recursive variational gaussian approximation (R-VGA)".
-The code is available in python here.
+The source of the library "Kalman Machine" created to our paper is available in python [here][0].
 To reproduce some results just run [test][1].
 To go further on this subject, a set of tutorial is also available [here][2] .

+[0]: ./KalmanMachine
 [1]: ./KTestGenerators.py
 [2]: ./Tutorial/README.md